-We save £400 ($600) a year by buying food in bulk when it’s on offer (genuine offers) and storing them in our garden shed e.g. buying several crates of tins of baked beans when a supermarket slashes price to half price for a week.
+We save £400 ($600) a year by buying food in bulk when it’s on offer (genuine offers) and storing it in our garden shed (e.g. buying several crates of tins of baked beans when a supermarket slashes the price to half price for a week).

-This article gives an overview of how we revamped an old shed to create a modern storage system (using kitchen units) to make food storage more efficient, and easier to manage e.g. cycling, stock taking (so we don’t over stock on particular items), pushing new stock to the back and older stock brought to the front; and just as important, doubling the storage capacity.
-I also demonstrate in this article how we saved money on this DIY project by recycling and upcycling building materials e.g. doors, windows and tiles.
+This article gives an overview of how we revamped an old shed to create a modern storage system (using kitchen units) to make food storage more efficient and easier to manage.
+In addition to doubling our storage capacity, this system helps us manage cycling, stock taking (so we don’t overstock on particular items), and pushing new stock to the back and moving older stock to the front.
+I also demonstrate how we saved money on this DIY project by recycling and upcycling building materials, e.g. doors, windows and tiles.

-However, these days shopping has got a lot easier in the UK, with free online shopping (food delivered directly to your door from the supermarket), and web comparison sites which (with the press of a few buttons) allow you to compare prices between different supermarkets for any product; and spot the bargains.
+However, these days shopping has got a lot easier in the UK.
+With free online shopping (food delivered directly to your door from the supermarket) and price-comparison sites that (with the press of a few buttons) allow you to compare prices between different supermarkets for any product, it's become much easier to spot the bargains.
 Consequently, in recent years, our old food store had become too cumbersome to manage for efficient storage of food supplies; hence the need to radically upgrade it to what is effectively a mini kitchen (minus the kitchen sink) at the end of the garden.

 The Project Objectives